Aristotelis1/Udacity_AutonomousDriving/README.md

 ### Work

-- The already trained model used the NVIDIA model following their paper.
+- The used model follows the NVIDIA's architecture following their paper.
 The implementation can be found in `network_model.py`
 - The model was trained only on the training track and tested on the test track
 - The model was trained using Google Colab and the work can be found in the notebook